JaroslavHavrda/MBTI_SW_DEV/index.md

 I would argue that for responding to change you could use extroverted intuition with its inflow of ideas, connections and patterns.

 # Possible reconciliation

+## Is agile software development wrong?
+No it is not.
+Agile software development is not only winning chaoss report, it is behind a big turnaround in Microsoft.
+Spotify is viewed as a role model company by many others.
+However please note that there are risks connected with it.
+If you do not have people with skills to support agile values, or those people do not have the power to uphold those values, you will end up with cargo cult agile and your development will be hurt.